SeisComP/seiscomp/doc/base/concepts/recordstream.rst

 knowledge of the context and the supported features of the configured implementation.

-Although SeisComP ships with the Seedlink server, the processing application are not aware of the fact that they connect to Seedlink.
+Although |scname| ships with the Seedlink server, the processing application are not aware of the fact that they connect to Seedlink.
 All time series retrieval is done with the RecordStream concept.
 There is no knowledge about the underlying implementation.
-This leads to a high flexibility and implementations can be added without the need to modify the base SeisComP sources.
+This leads to a high flexibility and implementations can be added without the need to modify the base |scname|
+sources.